 For the price that you are paying you could definitely be getting something better.

 When you host on WP servers you still don’t have a website of your own.
 You are basically renting and anything can happen to you.
 I’ve heard of terrible stories of how bloggers lost all of their work when their site was shut down.
-The rules do not change just because you have a Business plan.
+The rules do not change just because you have a WordPress personal plan or Business plan.
 Many people every year get their site shut down.

 Here is a snippet from their terms of service page.
 “Automattic may terminate your access to all or any part of our Services at any time, with or without cause, with or without notice, effective immediately.”